 * and Ottoman Empire, in the 16th century, merchants and moneylenders.

-In Romania, from the beginning to the end of the 19th century, their population increased by 15 times, reaching 443,000.
+In Romania, during the entire 19th century, their population increased by 15 times, reaching almost 450,000.

 Romanian Holocaust reduced the Jewish population to half.

 About 140,000 Jews from Moldavia and Wallachia were deported to Transnistria, a variant of Poland’s concentration camps.

 During the war, 47 ships with over 26,000 Jews left Romanian harbours of Galati, Braila and Constanta to Palestine.

 At the end of the war over 130,000 of Transylvanian Jews were deported to Košice – Csap and Auschwitz.

 Affected by nationalization imposed by communists, Jews started to move to Israel after 1948 when the state was founded.

 So it made a mutual agreement with the Israeli one to virtually sold its Jews for USD 10,000 per person.

 Since 1956 the Jewish community from Romania decreased by 18 times.